 - Make sure the area that you are planting the bulbs is well-drained, as bulbs cannot stand in water.

 - Before you dig into the soil, place your bulbs around your garden in odd number clumps.
 Clumps of 7 or 9 bulbs will make a bigger impact than single bulbs sporadically planted around your garden.

 - Dig a hole (for ease you can use a bulb planter) about 2-3 times the height of the bulb itself deep.

 - Sprinkle some bonemeal and a low dose of granular fertilizer in the hole with your bulbs.
 If squirrels are a problem for you then use bloodmeal instead.
 Because bloodmeal is high in nitrogen you won't need to use any extra fertilizer.

 - Plant the bulbs at least 6 inches deep, this helps to prevent squirrels from digging them up.
 Plant the bulbs firmly with the pointed ends facing up, either singly or in groups of 7-9 for a bolder effect.

 - Back fill with soil and rake over smoothly.

 - Bulbs do not need to be watered in like other plantings, because they are dormant and they will be until warmer weather comes along.

-- While tulip and daffodil bulbs need to be planted in the fall for Spring colour, there are a number of bulbs that can be planted in the spring.
+- There are a number of bulbs that can be planted in the spring.
 Gladioli, lilies, canna and dahlia bulbs should be planted in the spring for a dramatic summer show.